Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 RSI Indicator for Day Trading

-The RSI indicator for day trading has been recommended for short-term trading.
+I have recommended the RSI indicator for day trading and for short-term trading.

 The recommendation is to use the cumulative RSI of two periods.